At a glance

 Mechanism of action

-Infected and inflamed tissue often has poor oxygen supply, and only anaerobic bacteria can survive in these tissues.
+Infected and inflamed tissue often has poor oxygen supply, and only anaerobic bacteria can survive.
 The exact mechanism of action is not entirely understood, but it is thought to disrupt DNA and nucleic acid synthesis in anaerobic bacteria.
 Susceptible bacteria include Bacteroides spp, Clostridium spp, Eubacterium spp, Fusobacterium spp, Veillonella spp, Peptococcus spp, Peptostreptococcus spp and Prevotella spp.

-Flagyl is able to modify cell-mediated immunity to control excessive immune reactions, particularly in the large intestine.
+Flagyl can modify cell-mediated immunity to control excessive immune reactions, particularly in the large intestine.
 Once again, the mechanism of action is not known.

 - Giardiasis: The Companion Animal Parasite Council (CAPC) recommends a dose of 25 mg per kilo to twice a day for 5 days.

 - Feline trichomoniasis: 30 – 50 mg per kg twice a day for 3-14 days.